Normal Fish in a Tiny Pond

 - Dragonlance: The Dragon Overlords of the War of Souls trilogy, dragons hundreds of feet in length, came from a world near where Takhisis moved Krynn to so she could be the dominant goddess.
 They came to Krynn because they were weaklings on their planet of dragons.
 Scary place.

-- In Gulliver's Travels, the title character is a classic example among the Lilliputians: Gulliver is a fairly normal human, but because the Lilliputians are about six inches tall he becomes like a One-Man Army (or more accurately, Navy) for them.
+- Older Than Radio: In Gullivers Travels, the title character is a classic example among the Lilliputians: Gulliver is a fairly normal human, but because the Lilliputians are about six inches tall he becomes like a One-Man Army (or more accurately, Navy) for them.

 - Maxim Kammerer in "Inhabited Island" (Aka "Prisoners of Power") by Strugatsky Brothers.
 For Earth, he is ordinary, but on Saraksh, his Bullet Time capabilities and ability to survive heavy wounds make him very powerful.
 Even more important however, is that being a non-native, he is immune to the mind-control beams...